open-sauced/intro/docs/i18n-guidelines.md

 Now, you can add your forked repository to our [Community Translations](community-translations.md) page so the translations can reach a larger audience.
 Follow the instructions in the file to add the repository.

-### Best Practices for Translations

-- Maintain consistency in terminology and style throughout the translated documentation.
-- Work with another contributor who speaks the language you're translating to.
-- It helps to mention specific tools you use so developers who want to translate documentation can see how it's done.
-- Keep translations up to date with changes in the original documentation.

 ## Community

 If you have questions or need help from others in translating our Open Source Education Path, you can join and reach out to the [Community](https://github.com/open-sauced/intro/discussions).